Foliations whose first Chern class is nef: Algebraically integrable foliations with semistable leaves and nef anticanonical classes

 \begin{remark} In \cite[Section 3]{CCM19}, $Y_0$ is defined as the largest open subset which satisfies the properties.
 However, for later use in this paper, we need to remove from $Y_0$ some closed subset of codimension at least two.
-Therefore we define $Y_0$ in the previous way. \end{remark}
+Therefore we define $Y_0$ in this way. \end{remark}

 \begin{lemma}[{\cite[Lemma 3.5]{CCM19} }] Let $L$ be a $\varphi$-relatively big Cartier divisor in $\Gamma$ and $P$ a $\mathbb{Q}$-divisor in $Y$.
 Assume that $L-\varphi^*P$ is pseudoeffective.
 Then for any large enough integer $c$, is weakly positively curved if it is not zero.
 That is, for a fixed K\"ahler form $\omega_Y$ on Y, for a real number $\epsilon>0$, there is a possibly singular Hermitian metric $h_\epsilon$ on $\varphi_*\cO_{\Gamma}(L+cE'')$ such that over the locally free locus of $\varphi_*\cO_{\Gamma}(L+cE'')$.
 Here $\beta$ is a smooth closed $(1,1)$-form representing $P$. \end{lemma}